-What happened This day in History on April 4th
+Find More Details for What happened 4th April This Day in History on your birthday

 The songs were

 "Twist and Shout"

 "She Loves You"